hisecu/securitysnippets/README.md

 securitysnippets
 ================

-HiSeCu Security related Perl snippets
+HiSeCu Security related code snippets

 Often, software is too tailor-made to be useful for others, but snippets of the code could be useful.

-This repo contains Security related Perl snippets
+This repo contains Security related code snippets

 (C) 2013 Nomeka [tm] / HiSeCU, CC-By-SA 3.0